Psych Major - Purdue University Global. Writer. Philosopher.

 Thanks, Ryan.
 Stress is one of the most prevalent precursors to disease.
 It pays to take a breath every once and a while.
 I highly recommend at least 15 minutes of meditation at day.
 The only wrong way to meditate is not to meditate at all.

-Ryan Jarvis Cornelius from Hollywood Florida on December 03, 2017:
+Ryan Jarvis Cornelius from Atlanta, GA on December 03, 2017:

 Very Informative article.
 I knew that stress can be problematic but the ins and outs I did not understand.
 Did not care to think of good stress until I read this.
 Thank you